thanasisn/SDR_enhancement_LAP/article/article.md

 The distribution of the number of CE events as a function of OI is shown in Figure\nobreakspace{}\ref{fig:ovir-distribution}.
 There is an inverse relationship between the frequency of CE events and OI with an exponential-like decline.
-This is expected, as the stronger the CE events are, the rarer the conditions favoring the occurrence of CE events.
+This is expected, as the stronger the CE events are, the rarer the conditions favouring the occurrence of CE events.

-!!!!

 For the majority (over $62\,\%$) of the CE events the OI is below the long-term average of
-$42.6\,\text{W}/\text{m}^2$, while about
+$42.6\,\text{W}/\text{m}^2$, while
-$8.1\,\%$ of the events correspond to OI larger than
+$9.6\,\%$ of the events correspond to OI larger than
-$100\,\text{W}/\text{m}^2$ and
-up to the highest value of $412.4\,\text{W}/\text{m}^2$.
+$100\,\text{W}/\text{m}^2$ and up to the highest value of
+$437\,\text{W}/\text{m}^2$.
 This distribution is indicative of the magnitude and the probability of the expected CE events over Thessaloniki.
 Similar distribution of CE events, albeit with larger OI values, has been reported by @Vamvakas2020, for the city of Patras.
-This site is located
-$2.5^\circ$ south of Thessaloniki and is exposed to air masses coming mainly from the eastern Mediterranean resulting in different cloud patterns, that may affect the characteristics and magnitude of the CE events.
+This site is located $2.5^\circ$ south of Thessaloniki and is exposed to air masses coming mainly from the eastern Mediterranean, resulting in different cloud patterns, that may affect the characteristics and magnitude of the CE events.

 \begin{figure}